avallecam/pitcher/README.md

 ## Quick links

-* You can find the list of projects being discussed [here](https://github.com/epiverse-trace/pitcher/issues).
+* You can find the list of projects being discussed [here](https://github.com/epiverse-trace/pitcher/discussions/categories/ideas).
-* Click [here](https://github.com/epiverse-trace/pitcher/issues/new?assignees=&labels=project+idea&template=project-idea.md&title=%5BPROJECT+IDEA%5D) to propose a new project; alternatively, click on 'Issues' -> 'New issue' -> 'Get started'.
+* Click [here](https://github.com/epiverse-trace/pitcher/discussions/new?category=ideas) to propose a new project; alternatively, click on 'Discussions' -> 'Ideas' -> 'New discussion'.